Zvi Hauser

+Zvi Hauser (צבי האוזר; born 5 July 1968) is an Israeli lawyer and public figure who served as the 17th cabinet secretary.
+Hauser served as a member of the Knesset between 2019 and 2022.
+During this term he held a number of positions including: Deputy Speaker of the Knesset, Chairman of the Foreign Affairs and Defense Committee and Head of the Israel-Japan Parliamentary Friendship Association.

+During 2023, Hauser was recognized as an Adjunct Professor at Shizenken University in Tokyo, Japan.

 Biography

 Zvi Hauser was born in Ramat Gan to Mordechai and Yehudit Hauser, the youngest of three.
 He was born with a heart defect and went through successful open heart surgery at the age of eight.
 At the age of eleven he played basketball for Maccabi Ramat Gan.
 He attended Blich high school in Ramat Gan, where he served as the national chairman of the youth wing of the Tehiya Party.

 Hauser enlisted as part of Israel's mandatory military service and served in the IDF's School of Leadership Development.
 Among his roles there he also served as the schools commander of the public diplomacy unit.
-After his release from the IDF, he became a professional assistant to the Director-General of the Ministry of Labor and Welfare, Shmuel Slavin.
+After his release from the IDF, he became a professional assistant to the director-general of the Ministry of Labor and Welfare, Shmuel Slavin.
 Following that he worked as the assistant to the chairman of the Board of Directors of the government-owned company Amidar; a provider of subsidized and rent-controlled housing.

 In 1992, he became the Spokesperson for the National Union of Israeli Students.
 The following year, he served as a Media Adviser to the Likud party and to the then-Chairman of the Opposition, Benjamin Netanyahu.
 After two years he left this position to complete his legal internship.
 Hauser was also a member of the University Disciplinary Court of Appeals at Tel Aviv University.

-He graduated from Tel Aviv University's Faculty of Law in 1994, completed a legal internship at Pinchas Marinsky & Co. law firm, and became a member of the Israel Bar Association in 1996.
+He graduated from Tel Aviv University's faculty of law in 1994, completed a legal internship at Pinchas Marinsky & Co. law firm, and became a member of the Israel Bar Association in 1996.
 From 2000 to 2009, Hauser worked in the private sector and became a law firm partner at Goldfarb Seligman & Co. in Tel Aviv.
 He headed the firm's Communications and Media Department.

 At the same time, he continued his public service being a board member for several government owned companies including the Tel Aviv Port "Otzar Mif'aley Yam" and Mikve Israel.
 He was also a member of the Public Council for the Commemoration of Theodor Herzl and the Management Committee on the Council for Preserving Heritage Sites in Israel between the years 2008 and 2009.